-Why choose this project?
+Why choose this Wildlife Conservation in South Africa project?

-Role of the volunteer
+Role of the Wildlife Conservation volunteer

-- Gathering information in the bush captured from a number of species such as elephant herds
+- Gathering information in the bush, captured from a number of species, such as elephant herds

-- Observing hunting practices as well as noting social, breeding and territorial behaviour
+- Observing hunting practices, as well as, noting social, breeding and territorial behaviour

-- Recording the night time movements of the rhinos
+- Recording the nighttime movements of the rhinos

-- Contributing to habitat maintenance and conservation initiatives such as creating waterholes, road clearing, soil erosion prevention, and litter collection
+- Contributing to habitat maintenance and conservation initiatives, such as creating waterholes, road clearing, soil erosion prevention, and litter collection

 - Participating in conservation education